Pedro I of Brazil: Independence or Death

 At the outset of his regency, Pedro promulgated decrees that guaranteed personal and property rights.
 He also reduced government expenditure and taxes.
 Even the revolutionaries arrested in the Merchants' Exchange incident were set free.
 On 5 June 1821, army troops under Portuguese lieutenant general Jorge Avilez (later Count of Avilez) mutinied, demanding that Pedro should take an oath to uphold the Portuguese Constitution after it was enacted.
 The prince rode out alone to intervene with the mutineers.
 He calmly and resourcefully negotiated, winning the respect of the troops and succeeding in reducing the impact of their more unacceptable demands.
 The mutiny was a thinly veiled military coup d'état that sought to turn Pedro into a mere figurehead and transfer power to Avilez.
 The prince accepted the unsatisfactory outcome, but he also warned that it was the last time he would yield under pressure.

 The continuing crisis reached a point of no return when the Cortes dissolved the central government in Rio de Janeiro and ordered Pedro's return.
 This was perceived by Brazilians as an attempt to subordinate their country again to Portugal—Brazil had not been a colony since 1815 and had the status of a kingdom.
 On 9 January 1822, Pedro was presented with a petition containing 8,000 signatures that begged him not to leave.
 He replied, "Since it is for the good of all and the general happiness of the Nation, I am willing.
 Tell the people that I am staying."
+The date became known as the Dia do Fico.
 Avilez again mutinied and tried to force Pedro's return to Portugal.
 This time the prince fought back, rallying the Brazilian troops (which had not joined the Portuguese in previous mutinies), militia units and armed civilians.
 Outnumbered, Avilez surrendered and was expelled from Brazil along with his troops.

 During the next few months, Pedro attempted to maintain a semblance of unity with Portugal, but the final rupture was impending.
 Aided by an able minister, José Bonifácio de Andrada, he searched for support outside Rio de Janeiro.
 The prince traveled to Minas Gerais in April and on to São Paulo in August.
 He was welcomed warmly in both Brazilian provinces, and the visits reinforced his authority.
 While returning from São Paulo, he received news sent on 7 September that the Cortes would not accept self-governance in Brazil and would punish all who disobeyed its orders.
 "Never one to eschew the most dramatic action on the immediate impulse", said Barman about the prince, he "required no more time for decision than the reading of the letters demanded."
-Pedro mounted his bay mare and, in front of his entourage and his Guard of Honor, said: "Friends, the Portuguese Cortes wished to enslave and persecute us.
+Pedro mounted his bay mare and, in front of his entourage and his Guard of Honor, said: Friends, the Portuguese Cortes wished to enslave and persecute us.
 As of today our bonds are ended.
 By my blood, by my honor, by my God, I swear to bring about the independence of Brazil.
-Brazilians, let our watchword from this day forth be 'Independence or Death!
+Brazilians, let our watchword from this day forth be 'Independence or Death!'